0

 LFI Singapore · Wheel Price Guide

-A no-fluff guide to what car rims cost in Singapore — cast, flow formed, forged monoblock, 2-piece forged, premium forged, and magnesium.
-Includes direct per-wheel anchors so you can compare real value, not just brand noise.
+A direct guide to what car rims cost in Singapore — cast, flow formed, forged monoblock, 2-piece forged, premium forged, and magnesium.
+Includes per-wheel anchors, quote logic, and the specification details that separate real value from a simple badge comparison.

 • Cast vs Flow Formed